Shopify/shopify_python_api/README.md

     and you'll get your permanent access token back in the response.

     There is a method to make the request and get the token for you.
-Pass a dictionary with required parameters (shop, code, timestamp, signature) and the method will verify the params, extract the temp code and then request your token:
+Pass all the params received from the previous call (shop code, timestamp, signature) as a dictionary and the method will verify the params, extract the temp code and then request your token:

     ```python